Classifying ChemBERTa-2’s Methodological Contributions

 - Patience: Early stopping set to one pass through the dataset to ensure full coverage

-- Hyperparameter search: Random search (50 configs) varying hidden size, attention heads, dropout, intermediate size, hidden layers, and learning rate
+- Hyperparameter search: Random search (50 configs) varying hidden size, attention heads, dropout, intermediate size, hidden layers, and learning rate.
+Note: The precise configuration of the winning models that were scaled to 77M is absent from the paper.

 Models